-Five of our types are strategic: L2 (a relative of S&W's L2) best responds to Naïve, D1 (for Dominance 1) does one round of deleting decisions dominated by pure decisions and best responds to a uniform prior over its partner's remaining decisions.
-D2 does two rounds of deleting decisions dominated by pure decisions and best responds to a uniform prior over its partner's remaining decisions.
 Equilibrium (a relative of S&W's Naïve Nash) makes equilibrium decisions (unique in our games).
 Sophisticated (S&W's (1995) Perfect Foresight, a relative of their Rational Expectations) best responds to the probability distribution of its partner's decision, operationalized by estimating the distribution, game by game, from the observed population frequencies in our experiment.
 All five strategic types exhibit some strategic sophistication.
 Sophisticated represents the ideal of a game theorist who also understands people, and so can predict how others will play in games with different structures, in which they may deviate from equilibrium.
 We include Sophisticated to learn whether any subjects have a prior understanding of other subjects' likely behavior that transcends simple, mechanical strategic decision rules.

-Our approach to monitoring information search builds on the work of Camerer, Johnson, Rymon, and Sen (1993) and Johnson, Camerer, Sen, and Rymon (2002) (henceforth "C&J").
-C&J presented two-person, three-period alternating-offers bargaining games to subjects in extensive form, using a computer interface called MouseLab.7 The structure of the environment was pub-
+Our approach to monitoring information search builds on the work of Camerer, Johnson, Rymon, and Sen (1993) and Johnson, Camerer, Sen, and Rymon (1996) (henceforth "C&J").
+C&J presented two-person, three-period alternating-offers bargaining games to subjects in extensive form, using a computer interface called MouseLab.7 The structure of the environment was publicly announced, except that the interface concealed the sizes of the "pies" subjects could share in the three periods, allowing subjects to look them up as often as desired, one at a time, and automatically recording their look-up sequences and decisions.8 Our design adapts C&J's methods to monitor subjects' searches for hidden payoffs in two-person normal-form games, using MouseLab to present them as payoff tables in which subjects can look up their own and their partners' payoffs for each decision combination, as often as desired, one at a time.